DDG 1000 Zumwalt Class - Multimission Destroyer, United States of America

 The second ship was named as Michael Monsoor (DDG 1001) in October 2008.

 The USN budget for the 2007 and 2008 financial year provided funding for the first two ships to be built by General Dynamics Bath Iron Works and Northrop Grumman Ship Systems, rather than hold a competition, as was previously anticipated.
-In September 2007 it was decided that Bath Iron Works will build the lead ship.
+Bath Iron Works received a $250m contract to provide detailed design for the Zumwalt Class destroyers, in 2007.

 The US Navy awarded the contract for the construction of the first two ships to General Dynamics (DDG 1000) and Northrop Grumman (DDG 1001) in February 2008.